 NOTE: You must select 'Bilateral' as the type of mobility.

 You are not required to upload a Learning Agreement in your application.
 Simply fill in the Study Plan in the online application system.

-If you are admitted to RDAM, your Head of Study will evaluate your Study Plan and contact you regarding your Learning Agreement.
+If you are admitted to RDAM, you must complete a Learning Agreement.

 AUDITION REPERTOIRE & RECORDING

-The audition repertoire is free of choice within the classical western repertoire (max.
-15 min).
+The audition repertoire is free of choice within the classical western repertoire and should be maximum 15 min.

 Editing is only allowed between performances (i.e. between pieces), and the audition must be recorded within six months of submitting your application.

-Composition applicants must submit the score of 3-5 composed pieces showing both technical and compositional skills as their audition material.
+Composition applicants must submit the score of one or two composed piece(s) showing both technical and compositional skills.